computerlegs/live-keys/README.md

 [![Version](https://img.shields.io/badge/version-v1.2-blue)](https://github.com/computerlegs/live-keys/releases)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

 💁‍♀️ `live-keys` is an Express-based tool that helps you build in public more safely.
-It runs as a separate local server, acting as a simple proxy for your API keys, preventing them from being exposed during live streams, videos, or presentations.
-This allows you to create a collection of API and environment keys for public building, store it one time with `live-keys` and then use it repeatedly.
+1. It runs as a separate local server, acting as a simple proxy for your API keys, preventing them from being exposed during live streams, videos, or presentations.
+2. This allows you to create a collection of API and environment keys for public building, store it one time with `live-keys` and then use it repeatedly.

-⚠️✅ SAFETY WARNING FOR `live-keys`: Install `live-keys` in a NEW FOLDER, as a NEW PROJECT.
+⚠️✅ SAFETY WARNING: Install `live-keys` in a NEW FOLDER, as a NEW PROJECT.
 It is a seperate code-base to your project.
 Once you establish your `keys.json` file treat it like any other key.
-Safely, securely, and offline unless you know what you're doing. ✅⚠️
+Safely, securely, and offline unless you know what you're doing.

+❌ Did you read the note above?
+DO NOT INSTALL `live-keys` in your main codebase.
+Start a new project with a new folder!
+This seperation is how your keys are obfuscated: a simple HTTP call, offline.

 This is because `live-keys` is a key in itself.
 It is a standalone, seperate server and application to your main codebase.
 To present your system safely: turn off the electricity!
 Flick the switch off and don't zap yourself.